Alfred Kitchin was a man of principle. He not only showed this

 be played at a much slower pace than most pianists do, as Brahms himself

 had told him.
-This rule may have been transposed somewhat to other
+This rule may have been transposed somewhat to works

-composers and compositions.
-When listening to Alfred Kitchin's recording
+listening to Alfred Kitchin's recording of Mozart's Fantasy

-of Mozart's Fantasy (Fantasie KV 457), one hears the slow tempo,
+(Fantasie KV 457), one hears the slow tempo, the high level of concentration,

-the high concentration, one hears pure, precise playing, well phrased
+one hears pure, precise playing, well phrased and without extrovert

-and without extrovert drama.
-Very much unlike what is the custom of
+drama.
+Very much unlike what is the custom of today.
+And Mozart's

-today.
-Mozart's Sonata K 545 has a remarkable lightness and
+Sonata K 545 has a remarkable lightness and ease.
+Kitchin's music

-teutonic, the execution is lacking in technical precision, which is
+is lacking in technical precision, which is most certainly caused

-most certainly caused by the pressure that while recording the movements,
+by the pressure that, while recording the movements, they had to be

-they most likely had to be executed in just one take!
+executed - if possible - in just one take!

 Alfred